tpo/little_shell_scripts/README.md

     wake up all firefox (and plugin) processes

-    Note: it's advisable to add an 'alias ffw=firefox-wake
+    Note: it's advisable to add an 'alias ffw=firefox-wake'

     See also: firefox-sleep